• About

 A 1-pound bag of lemon balm will make dozens of large pots of tea, plus you get to skip all the packaging waste that comes with tea bags.
 A pound of dried lemon balm usually lasts me through two winters, or about a whole calendar year, as the growing season here is so short.

-To brew lemon tea from dried herb, use 1 tablespoon per cup of water.
+To brew lemon balm tea from dried herb, use 1 tablespoon per cup of water.
 I sometimes add a spoonful of nettle, oatstraw, or scullcap, for their additional soothing properties.
 Here are additional herbal tea recipes to try to help you add more health-supporting herbs to your daily routine.

 If you prefer bags, Traditional Medicinals makes a lemon balm tea.
 You’ll just pay a lot more for that good night’s sleep!

 It’s called “Snore and Peace” by Clipper — and it’s organic and easy to get online!
 It has chamomile and lavender as well as lemon balm, and it’s become my new favorite for travel.
 Check it out here.
-(The 8-pack is the most economical option, just under $4 a box, but if you’re traveling in England you should stock up — just 2 pounds each.)

 Drink a cup or two of lemon balm tea a few hours before bed to promote relaxation and a better night’s sleep.
 You can also enjoy a more diluted lemon balm tea iced as an alternative to lemonade.
 Just don’t overdo it.
 I save mine for nighttime, but a little during the day shouldn’t make you feel drowsy or anything.
 It’s not as powerful as valerian in my experience, and some people report finding it useful for soothing stress during the day.

 Growing your own herbs and natural remedies is just one strategy for making the healthiest food affordable.
-Find out more savvy ways to eat healthy on a budget in my FREE guide by filling out the form below.
+Find out more savvy ways to eat healthy on a budget in my FREE guide by filling out the form here.

 Other Cool Uses for Lemon Balm